Manka (caste): Present circumstances

 The Manka speak a dialect of Kutchi, with substantial Sindhi loan words.
-The Manka consist of a number of clans, the main ones being the Jabayi, Chunctria, Jesra, Payana, Chavda and Sinayi.
-The community is split along religious lines, with the Bhuj Manka being Muslim.
+The Manka consist of a number of clans, the main ones being the Jabayi, Chunctria, Jesra, Payana, Chavda, Sinayi etc. The community is split along religious lines, with the Bhuj Manka being Muslim.
 They resemble other Kutch Muslim communities in social, ritual and religious activity.
 The Manka are an endogamous community, and marriages between the clans is the norm.
 Land is a major economic source, and agriculture is their traditional occupation.